Language selection

 Define

 Did you know that Canada is an expert in space robotics?
-Our country will provide Canadarm3 to the Lunar Gateway, but we also built Canadarm2 for the International Space Station (ISS) and the original Canadarm for the space shuttles, which are now retired.
+Our country will provide Canadarm3 to Gateway, but we also built Canadarm2 for the International Space Station (ISS) and the original Canadarm for the space shuttles, which are now retired.
 This chart compares the three arms.

 These robotic arms have been very important in the space program because they help build, maintain, inspect and repair space equipment.
 They also help move astronauts in space, and even help catch cargo vehicles docking with the ISS.